dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

 2. Transactions commit _exactly once_.
 Once a workflow commits a transaction, it will never retry that transaction.
 3. Communicators are tried _at least once_ but are never re-executed after they successfully complete.
 If a failure occurs inside a communicator, the communicator may be retried, but once a communicator has completed, it will never be re-executed.

+For safety, DBOS automatically attempts to recover an workflow a set number of times.
+If a workflow exceeds this limit, its status is set to `RETRIES_EXCEEDED` and it is no longer retried automatically, though it may be [retried manually](#workflow-management).
+This acts as a [dead letter queue](https://en.wikipedia.org/wiki/Dead_letter_queue) so that a buggy workflow that crashes its application (for example, by running it out of memory) is not retried infinitely.
+The maximum number of retries is by default 50, but this may be configured through arguments to the [`@Workflow`](../api-reference/decorators.md#workflow) decorator.

 ### Determinism

 A workflow implementation must be deterministic: if called multiple times with the same inputs, it should invoke the same transactions and communicators with the same inputs in the same order.